Looking for the best hosting for WordPress?

 A bad hosting company can really mess up your website,

-Here are the tinks you need to check before you sign up to any WordPress hosting company
+Here are the tinks you need to check before you sign up to any company:

 - The “load time”, a term used to describe the speed of your website.

-- The “Uptime”.
-It is the amount of time that you hosting provider keeps their server (on which your website is stored on) up & running, so your website remains accessible to visitors.
+- The “Uptime”, It is the amount of time that your hosting provider keeps their server up & running, so your website remains accessible to visitors.
 It is calculated in percentage.
 The ideal goal is 100% however it should at least 99.95%

 - The “security”, hosting plays an important role when it comes to the security of your website.
 You need to make sure that your website SSL certified.